Jane Agnes Stewart: Early life and education

 Jane Agnes Stewart was born in Boston, Massachusetts, August 16, 1860.
 Her parents were Alexander Paton and Mary Davidson (Denyven) Stewart.
-Jane was a descendent of Robert the Bruce, whose daughter, Marjorie Bruce, married Walter Stewart, 6th High Steward of Scotland.
+Jane was a descendant of Robert the Bruce, whose daughter, Marjorie Bruce, married Walter Stewart, 6th High Steward of Scotland.

 Stewart was educated in the public and private schools of Glasgow, Scotland; Boston, Massachusetts; and Toledo, Ohio, graduating in 1876 from Toledo High School.

 Career

 She was a contributor to the Toledo Blade.
-She was an associate editor of The Union Signal, Chicago, Illinois (1892-97); editor of the Oak and Ivy Leaf, Chicago and Young Women, Chicago (1891-96); editorial writer, at the Boston Evening Transcript (1898-?) and the Boston Beacon (1898-1902); press correspondent in Europe; and on the editorial staff of the American Sunday School Union, Philadelphia (1909-?).
+She was an associate editor of The Union Signal, Chicago, Illinois (1892–97); editor of the Oak and Ivy Leaf, Chicago and Young Women, Chicago (1891–96); editorial writer, at the Boston Evening Transcript (1898–?) and the Boston Beacon (1898–1902); press correspondent in Europe; and on the editorial staff of the American Sunday School Union, Philadelphia (1909–?).

 Stewart favored woman suffrage.
 She was a member of the Philadelphia Woman's Suffrage Society as well as the Philadelphia County Suffrage Association whose monthly newsletter she helped edit.
 She also contributed on suffrage to various periodicals.
 In 1906, it was announced that Stewart was the inventor of the first equal rights calendar.
 Technically, it was known as the "Birthday Calendar of Suffrage Women'.
 It was perpetual, that is, by an arrangement of the dates, it could be made to fit any year simply by shifting a small slip.
 The pictures on each page were likenesses of many of the earliy suffrage leaders, including portraits of Lucretia Mott, Lucy Stone, Elizabeth Cady Stanton, Susan B. Anthony, Julia Ward Howe, Mary Livermore, Frances Willard, and Mrs. Lillian M. N. Stevens.
 There were also many quotations from prominent women in favor of equal suffrage.
 Those on the first page were from Carrie Chapman Catt and M. Carey Thomas.